gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScanner.md

 ### -SqlServerInstance
 Specifies the new SQL Server instance on which to create a database for the Azure Information Protection scanner.

-The account that runs the Azure Information Protection scanner is automatically granted permissions to read and write to this database.

-You can use a local or remote SQL Server instance when SQL Server 2012 R2 is the minimum version on the following editions:

-- SQL Server Express

-- SQL Server Standard

-- SQL Server Enterprise
+For information about the SQL Server requirements, see [Prerequisites for the Azure Information Protection scanner](https://docs.microsoft.com/information-protection/deploy-use/deploy-aip-scannerpPrerequisites-for-the-azure-information-protection-canner).

 For the default instance, specify the server name.
 For example: SQLSERVER1.

 For a named instance, specify the server name and instance name.
-For exmaple: SQLSERVER1\AIPSCANNER.
+For example: SQLSERVER1\AIPSCANNER.

 For SQL Server Express, specify the server name and SQLEXPRESS.
 For example: SQLSERVER1\SQLEXPRESS.